raspiblitz/raspiblitz/WORKSHOP.md

 ## Assemble all the Hardware

-Basically you follow the assemble instructions on the RaspiBlitz GuitHUb README.
-Think of a safe way to transport the assambled devices to the workshop location - HDDs like it soft.
+Basically you follow the assembly instructions on the RaspiBlitz GitHUb README.
+Think of a safe way to transport the assembled devices to the workshop location - HDDs like it soft.

 ## Prepare HDDs with Blockchain Data